ChilledCosmonaut/JourneyThroughSpace/README.md

 Read more about git in the [Atlassian Git Tutorials](https://de.atlassian.com/git).

 The folder *Documentation* contains the report documenting the project.
-A LaTeX template is found inside (*report.tex*) based on the IEEE Transactions style along with an appropriate *.gitignore* file.

 ### LaTeX Further Reading
 - [Beginners Tutorial](https://www.dante.de/tex/TeXAnfaenger.html)